ssiwan/KARMA/README.md

 ## Prototype

-Stanfield Systems applied their [Agile Delivery Process](#agile-delivery-process) in this document, to identify application features define the application architecture and technologies.
+Stanfield Systems applied their [Agile Delivery Process](#agile-delivery-process) to identify application features and define the application architecture and technologies.

 ### Application Features

+* Login to the application so that content can be tailored for a particular user.
+* Create and edit knowledge articles for sharing with other users
+* Find and retrieve knowledge relevant to a particular user
+* Provide a single location (dashboard) to access knowledge relevant to a particular uer

 ### Application Architecture and Technologies